 Let’s say three NPCs sit around the fire.
 One accuses the other of stealing their favorite knife.
 In reality, they lost it when they were peeing in the woods.
 This adds tension and something for the PCs to contend with.
 What happens if they don’t intervene?
 What happens if they do?
 Their presence in this matters now.

 Or maybe the NPCs are pilgrims traveling to the next town.
 Will the players share their fire?
-Will they let them accompany them?
+Will they let the players accompany them?
 That’s three more bodies to protect in combat.
 The pilgrims are willing to share their meager stores, however.
 This gives them something to figure out.
 There is some amount of story to it.

 When you make the table, just add a little heading to remind you of the encounter.
 “Stolen knife in the woods,” or “Pilgrim Camp.”
 You can add a note after the table if you need more information.
 Try to keep the entry to a paragraph at best.
 If it’s longer than that, you’re now writing important plot points you’ll be eager to use and might risk trying to fit in despite the roll.
 You can likely better use that time elsewhere.